cpi-llvm/clang/docs/SafeStack.rst

 -----------

+The performance overhead of the SafeStack instrumentation is less than 0.1% on average across a variety of benchmarks (see the `Code-Pointer Integrity
+<http://dslab.epfl.ch/pubs/cpi.pdf>`_ paper for details).
+This is mainly
-The performance overhead of the SafeStack instrumentation is less than 0.1% on average on SPEC 2006 benchmarks.
-Most small functions do not have any variables that require the unsafe stack and, hence, do not need unsafe stack frames to be created.
+because most small functions do not have any variables that require the unsafe stack and, hence, do not need unsafe stack frames to be created.
 The cost of creating unsafe stack frames for large functions is amortized by the cost of executing the function.

 In some cases, SafeStack actually improves the performance.
 Objects that end up being moved to the unsafe stack are usually large arrays or variables that are